 Shakespeare mention the onion five times.
-One is in reference to fetid breath that results from eating onions but the four refer to the fact that onions cause the eyes to tear.
+One is in reference to fetid breath that results from eating onions but the four others refer to the fact that onions cause the eyes to tear.

 In Midsummer Night’s Dream (act iv, sc.
 2, 42) Bottom instructs his fellow craftsmen;